• Location: Campo de Santa Clara.

 Recommended Nearby Tours

 - Devour Lisbon – Spend half a day seeing a new side of the city and Portuguese culture and tasting its iconic foodie highlights.
 Devour’s tours are decent value at €69 per adult for 3.5 hours.
 There are over 10 stops, enough for breakfast and lunch, taking in specialties like salted cod, cheeses, pastel de nata, and port.
-Starts at Praça da Figueira, a 19-minute walk (1 mile).
+Starts at Praça da Figueira (1 mile).

 - SANDEMANs – Become a Lisbon insider by booking a walking tour with a passionate local guide.
 Fun options include an Alfama tour (€14) and a pub crawl (€15).
 The most popular offering is the 2.5-hour Free Tour of Lisbon, which is tips-based and takes in Bairro Alto and Baixa.
-The Alfama tour starts on Praça do Comércio, a 21-minute walk (1 mile) away.
+The Alfama tour starts on Praça do Comércio (1 mile).

 Best Nearby Restaurants

 - Zé da Mouraria – Cozy, traditional tasca in Mouraria, famed for its roast cod and large portions.
 Great for over-indulging in traditional Portuguese fare at a decent price.
-13-minute walk (0.6 mile).
+(0.6 mile).

 - Esperança Sé – Appealingly simple pizza-focused Italian place in the shadow of the Sé.
 Enjoy their wine, risottos, and some of the best pizzas in town.
-15-minute walk (0.7 mile).
+(0.7 mile).

 - Alma – Unpretentious yet Michelin 2-starred, Alma is a soulful foodie destination from Henrique Sá Pessoa in a gorgeous historic warehouse.
 His crack team blends global influences into beautiful modern Portuguese dishes in the open kitchen, complemented by bold wines.
 Tasting menus (€110-€120) celebrate local fish and seafood and the chef’s Asian-influenced classic dishes.
 Reserve well in advance.
-27-minute walk (1.5 miles), or walk to Santa Apolónia and take the metro to Baixa-Chiado (14-minute trip).
+1.5 miles, or walk to Santa Apolónia and take the metro to Baixa-Chiado.

 Best Nearby Bars and Breweries